 James R. Johnson is a native Austinite, residing in East Austin for over 60 years.
 He has served on the Chestnut Revitalization Association since its conception.
 James is a member of the David Chapel Missionary Baptist Church where he serves as a deacon and on the Benevolence Committee.
 He has worked at the Texas Department of Health and Human Services for more than 30 years.

 John William Meyer

-John William works as a Senior Strategy Analyst at Vrbo and is the founder of Jump Finance, a startup that helps students in developing countries finance their higher education.
+John William works as a Strategy Manager at Expedia and is the founder of Jump Finance, a startup that helps students in developing countries finance their higher education.
 Previously he has worked as a Mathematics teacher in Brooklyn and served as a Peace Corps Volunteer in rural Peru.
 He has his Masters in Economics from the University of Texas.
 He has lived in the Chestnut neighborhood since 2018 and is excited to be a member of CNRC and to help build a more equitable future for Austin.